danielbodnar/awesome-stars/README.md

 - [AMAI-GmbH/AI-Expert-Roadmap](https://github.com/AMAI-GmbH/AI-Expert-Roadmap) - Roadmap to becoming an Artificial Intelligence Expert in 2022
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [upscayl/upscayl](https://github.com/upscayl/upscayl) - 🆙 Upscayl - Free and Open Source AI Image Upscaler for Linux, MacOS and Windows built with Linux-First philosophy.
-- [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that
+- [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, Groq
 - [stratosphereips/StratosphereLinuxIPS](https://github.com/stratosphereips/StratosphereLinuxIPS) - Slips, a free software behavioral Python intrusion prevention system (IDS/IPS) that uses machine learning to detect malicious behaviors in the network traffic.
 Stratosphere Laboratory, AIC, FEL, CVUT
 - [Riminder/open-jobboard](https://github.com/Riminder/open-jobboard) - 🚀  Open source React.js Headless CMS to easily build customisable job board
 - [instill-ai/instill-core](https://github.com/instill-ai/instill-core) - 🔮 Instill Core is an open-source no-/low-code data, AI, and pipelines orchestration platform